Msjudy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-printing username to current user
+printing all the user groups